 Pom Pom Purin Cafe is a very popular restaurant and they use a ticketing system for its customers to enter.
 Customers will first need to pick up a ticket which will tell you what time you can enter the cafe.
 This cafe menu is full of kid-friendly dishes that are served in some of the best-looking children-oriented menu presentations anywhere!
 Location: 1-7-1 Jingumae, Cute Cube Harajuku 3F, Shibuya-ku, Tokyo Train Access: Harajuku Station, 3 min walk Google Maps

-Originating from the Kansai region, okonomiyaki is a vegetable and meat pancake with plenty of additional topping and ingredients may vary due to region.
-It’s cooked on a hot plate by the restaurant, or at your table where customers can cook-it-yourself.
+Originating from the Kansai region, okonomiyaki is a vegetable and meat pancake with plenty of additional toppings and ingredients may vary due to region.
+It’s cooked on a hot plate by the restaurant, or at your table where customers can cook it themselves.
 This is a great way to taste a unique Japanese dish and enjoy the fun of cooking it at the same time.
 There are various kinds of okonomiyaki locations across the Tokyo area region and they are easy to find.
-It is also a good way to build a relationship as you can “cook” Okonomiyaki in your style and serve it to your friends/family, its possible to choose the ingredients and claim it as your dish.
+It is also a good way to build a relationship as you can “cook” Okonomiyaki in your style and serve it to your friends/family, it’s possible to choose the ingredients and claim it as your dish.
 They are also family-friendly priced.
 Location: Everywhere